hastmu/jupyterhub4family/README.md

 - Next Level items:
     - TODO: Decide on providing an auto-upgrade function.
     - TODO: Decide on if the setup should be based on conda instead of native debian foundation.
-    - TODO: Decide if a node jump is needed for e.g. bigger workloads (exceeding the local low budget laptop, maybe mam or dad has a big NAS is the basement)
+    - TODO: Decide if a node jump is needed for e.g. bigger workloads (exceeding the local low budget laptop, maybe mam or dad has a big NAS in the basement)

 Thats it.
 Enjoy.